Technology and Innovations in Development Enhance Sacramento’s Value Proposition

 Envoy Technologies, a provider of shared on-demand, community-based electric vehicles, has become associated with Sacramento’s housing market through new partnerships encouraging the use of electric vehicles.
 Envoy also offers a “envoy car sharing” program that pairs well with the proposed housing projects in Sacramento.
 In this program they offer both charging stations and on demand electric vehicles as amenities for properties.
 By Increasing the value of rental units and clearing the air, envoy seems to be on the right track.

-This seemingly coordinated response (involving multiple industries) to changes in Sacramento’s economy and demographics is illustrated throughout the City’s CORE and we will see more HDR developments like 19J in the future – particularly when the various modes of transportation expand.
+Multiple industries are responding to changes in Sacramento’s economy and demographics throughout the City’s COREand developers will build more HDR projects like 19J as transportation options continue to expand.
 For more information on Sacramento’s growth, please click here.

 For more information on developments such as 19J feel free to give us a call at (916) 930-0001.